Sponsor MessageBecome a KQED sponsor

 From SFO, the Red Line (last stop: Richmond) and the Yellow Line (last stop: Antioch) north will take you into San Francisco itself.

-Paper tickets are no longer sold for BART, so a Clipper card is the only way to pay for your BART fare (which you’ll tap at the turnstiles at each station.)
-You can either purchase a plastic Clipper card for $3 at the SFO BART station, and load that with money for your fare, or you can download the Clipper app to your iPhone or Android and load your fare that way, which saves on the $3 cost of a physical card.
+If you’re a transit enthusiast or want to live like a local, you can also purchase a $3 Clipper card at the SFO BART station to load and pay for your BART fare, which you’ll then tap at the turnstiles at each station.
+You can also download the Clipper app to your iPhone or Android and load your fare that way, which saves on the $3 cost of a physical card.

 (A heads up: You may also see signs in San Francisco for Muni, the SFMTA’s transit network within the city itself.
 Muni is a separate system — that includes trains, buses, streetcars and SF’s iconic cable cars — but it uses many of the same stations as BART, and riders can transfer easily from BART to Muni this way with a Clipper card.
 The itineraries suggested below don’t use Muni, but there’s nothing to stop you from choosing your own adventure and hopping on Muni, too, if you’ve got more time.)